Lab Tests for Cancer

 How is cancer diagnosed?

-Many tests may be needed to figure out if you have cancer, or if another condition (such as an infection or inflammation)
+Many tests may be needed to figure out if you have cancer, or if another condition

-was not of good quality, or to confirm an
+may also be needed if a sample collected was not of good quality, or to confirm an

 What are the different types of lab tests?

 Clinical lab testing uses chemical processes to measure levels of certain components

 in body fluids and tissues.
 The most common samples used in clinical lab tests are